PyLabRobot/pylabrobot/docs/user_guide/centrifuge.md

 The {meth}`~pylabrobot.centrifuge.centrifuge.Centrifuge.setup` method is used to initialize the centrifuge.
 This is where the backend will connect to the centrifuge and perform any necessary initialization.

-The {class}`~pylabrobot.centrifuge.centrifuge.Centrifuge` class has a number of methods for controlling the plate reader.
+The {class}`~pylabrobot.centrifuge.centrifuge.Centrifuge` class has a number of methods for controlling the centrifuge.
 These are:

 - {meth}`~pylabrobot.centrifuge.centrifuge.Centrifuge.open_door`: Open the centrifuge door.
 - {meth}`~pylabrobot.centrifuge.centrifuge.Centrifuge.close_door`: Close the centrifuge door.